-All Piedmont College faculty/staff/students are prohibited by the college from unlawful possession, use, manufacture, dispensing, or distributing alcohol or illegal drugs on college-owned property or at college-sponsored activities.
-Further, no alcoholic beverages shall be served or consumed on college property, with the exception of Piedmont Village, apartments occupied by Residence Life Assistant Directors and college-owned homes occupied by faculty or staff, in which locations the consumption and service of alcohol must comply with all federal, state and local laws.
-No alcoholic beverages shall be served or consumed at any college-sponsored functions at which any Piedmont College students are present because of their status as students.
-At college-sponsored functions attended only by faculty and staff, alcoholic beverage service and consumption shall comply with requirements of all federal, state and local laws.
+All Piedmont University faculty/staff/students are prohibited by the University from unlawful possession, use, manufacture, dispensing, or distributing alcohol or illegal drugs on University-owned property.
+Unless prior approval by the President of the University, no alcoholic beverages shall be served or consumed on University property, with the exception of Piedmont Village, apartments occupied by Residence Life Assistant Directors/Resident Directors and University-owned homes occupied by faculty or staff, in which locations the consumption and service of alcohol must comply with all federal, state and local laws.
+At University-sponsored functions attended only by faculty and staff, alcoholic beverage service and consumption shall comply with requirements of all federal, state and local laws.

-Piedmont College expects all of its faculty/staff/students and all college-sponsored organizations to comply with applicable state, federal, or local laws pertaining to the use, possession, manufacture, dispensation, or distribution of alcohol or illegal drugs.
+Piedmont University expects all of its faculty/staff/students and all University-sponsored organizations to comply with applicable state, federal, or local laws pertaining to the use, possession, manufacture, dispensation, or distribution of alcohol or illegal drugs.